tdiprima/halcyon-docs/docs/annotations.md

                        ]
 ] .
 ```

 Let's break this down a bit.
-First is the top defintion of the GeoSparql Feature Collection.
+First is the top definition of the GeoSparql Feature Collection.

 ```
 [ a                    geo:FeatureCollection;